mattermost/docs/doc/development/index.md

 [expose the registry over HTTP](https://docs.docker.com/registry/insecure/#deploy-a-plain-http-registry) (see `global.hosts.registry.https`).
 Note that adding the certificate is more secure than the insecure registry solution.

-Please keep in mind that Registry uses the external domain name of Minio service (see `global.hosts.minio.name`).
+Please keep in mind that Registry uses the external domain name of MinIO service (see `global.hosts.minio.name`).
 You may encounter an error when using internal domain names, e.g. with custom TLDs for development environment.
 The common symptom is that you can login to the Registry but you can't push or pull images.
-This is generally because the Registry container(s) can not resolve the Minio domain name and find the correct endpoint (you can see the errors in container logs).
+This is generally because the Registry container(s) can not resolve the MinIO domain name and find the correct endpoint (you can see the errors in container logs).